Red Dot Payment: History

 Red Dot Payment formed an alliance with e-commerce services companies Shopmatic and iCommerce Asia, to offer services to South-east Asian region's e-commerce market.

-In 2018, David Lee joins Red Dot Payment as its Director effective February 2018.
+In 2018, David Lee joined Red Dot Payment as its Director effective February 2018.

 Red Dot Payment signed a Memorandum of Understanding with Finserve Africa Limited at the opening of Enterprise Singapore Nairobi Centre.
 It is one of the Singaporean fintech companies to enter Africa and provide digital finance services.

 In July 2019, fintech and e-payment business PayU took a majority stake in Red Dot Payment.
-The deal values Red Dot Payment at US$65 million and will see founder and CEO Randy Tan retaining a stake in the firm, while majority of its shareholders will exit.
+The deal valued Red Dot Payment at US$65 million and saw founder and CEO Randy Tan retain a stake in the firm, while majority of its shareholders exited.